Black Twitter Reacts To Apple Adding A Bonnet Feature For Memojis - NewsBreak

 A post shared by The Shade Room (@theshaderoom)

 Technology is really something else these days.
-Did you update your iPhone to iOS 16?
-Tell us about your experience down below.
+Did you update your iPhone to iOS 16 yet?
+Tell us about your experience down below in the comments section.

 RELATED CONTENT: Bonnet Crusade Continues: Mo’Nique Approaches Woman Wearing A Bonnet On Stone Mountain